A Thief in the Night (film): Music

 The film's score was arranged by contemporary Christian music pioneer Ralph Carmichael.
-The film's title track "I Wish We'd All Been Ready", composed by singer and musician Larry Norman, is performed in the film by The Fishmarket Combo, a band made up of local student volunteers.
+The film's title track "I Wish We'd All Been Ready", composed by singer and musician Larry Norman, is performed in the film by The Fishmarket Combo, a band made up of local Young Life student volunteers.
 The song went on to become the anthem of the Jesus movement.

 Influences

 Christian writer Hal Lindsey's 1970 non-fiction book The Late Great Planet Earth was an influence on the film and its Rapture depictions; Thief has been described as complementing Lindsey's book.

 Reception

 Produced on a $68,000 budget, A Thief in the Night earned an estimated $4.2 million during its first decade of release, the majority of which came from audience donations.
 The film was one of the 1970s' most widely distributed films.
 Scholars Terry Lindvall and Andrew Quicke write that "local film libraries stocked as many as fifteen prints of the film in order to keep up with the demand"; the film reached $1 million in rental revenue.

 With A Thief in the Night becoming a popular film rental among churches—some of whom showed it multiple times a year at evangelistic events—a nonprofit organization was soon set up to provide copies for evangelists, including dubbing the film into other languages.
 The film was also broadcast on television beginning in the 1970s, with Christian groups and churches providing advertising and running phone lines to minister to viewers.
 In 1989, historian of religion Randall Balmer wrote that producer Doughten estimated that 100 million people had seen the film.
 More recently, Dean Anderson writing for Christianity Today says it has been seen by an estimated 300 million.
 Christian Bookstore Journal listed it as the top-selling Christian video from 1990 to 1995.
 Thompson, the film's director, claimed it had an impact of around 4,000,000 conversions to Christianity.